Smugglers and States

 Taxation and Informality

 Together with Vanessa van den Boogaard, I am heading the research on taxation and informality at the International Centre for Tax and Development (ICTD).
-Our research aims to map the extent, composition and experiences of informal taxation and understand its implications for livelihoods, and broader local governance and reform.
-It also seeks to better understand the intersection between informal economies, taxation and politics in the developing world.
-Current ongoing projects include work on Zakat in Egypt, Pakistan and Morocco, research on armed group taxation in collaboration with the Centre for the Study of Armed Groups (CSAG) and multiple projects on the politics of formalisation and taxing the informal economy.
+Our research aims to map the extent, composition and experiences of informal taxation and understand its implications for livelihoods, and to better understand the intersection between informal economies, taxation and politics.
+Ongoing projects include work on Zakat in Egypt, Pakistan and Morocco, research on armed group taxation in collaboration with the Centre for the Study of Armed Groups (CSAG) and multiple projects on the politics of formalisation and taxing the informal economy.